phylum-dev/phylum-analyze-pr-action/README.md

 > ⚠️ **WARNING** ⚠️
 >
 > Using the `pull_request_target` event for forked repositories and checking out the pull request's code has security
 > implications if done improperly.
+Attackers may be able to obtain repository write permissions or steal repository
+> secrets.
 Please take the time to understand and mitigate the risks:
 >
 > * GitHub Security Lab: ["Preventing pwn requests"][gh_pwn]
 > * GitGuardian: ["GitHub Actions Security Best Practices"][gha_security]